Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 If you liked the project, don't forget to share it.
 Comments and feedback are always welcome.

-Necessary materials to install a roof fan and solar panels on a camper van
+Materials needed to install a roof fan and solar panels on a Campervan

 • 200W solar panels